TungstenTransformation/KTScripts/SeparationByLocator/readme.md

 * format locator
 * barcode locator

 # Strategy 1.
-Call a separation locator for each page.
+Call a separation locator for the entire document.
 * Right-click on your desired class and select **Default Classification Result**.
 Every document will be classified to this class.
 ![image](https://user-images.githubusercontent.com/47416964/113844449-c5895d80-9794-11eb-9906-2422e80d1f22.png)
 * Create a class called **separation** to hold your separation locator(s)